 The Aussie felt some competition from Berryman, but he’s still the superior punter, while Boswell remains the best kicker on the roster despite the awful year he had.

-Overall, there’s several avenues the Steelers can go down.
+Overall, there are several avenues the Steelers can go down.
 If Big Ben continues to play like last year, coupled with a healthy Connor and Juju stepping up to ascend to elite status, the offense should still be one of the most explosive in the league.

 Defensively, with a unit that already has a knack for pressuring the quarterback, the Steelers just need to stop giving up passing touchdowns and big plays and they should be a formidable unit.